aurule/npc/README.md

 The functionality of NPC is split among a few sub-commands.
 Each one encompasses a single high-level task, and has its own options.

+These global options must be passed *before* the name of the subcommand.
+They affect the overall behavior of NPC:

-By default, NPC will open whatever files are relevant to the subcommand.
-To prevent this from happening, supply `--batch` or `-b` before the subcommand name.
+* `--batch`: By default, NPC will open whatever files are relevant to the subcommand.
+The `--batch` switch prevents that from happening.
+* `--campaign`: By default, NPC derives the campaign path from the current directory when it is run.
+It does this by walking backward until it finds the `.npc/` campaign config directory, or hits root.
+In the latter case, it just uses the current directory.
+The `--campaign` argument overrides this behavior and explicitly sets the campaign directory.

 ## Set Up Directories